OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 - **AlgorithmOptions**: to specify the options of the pansharpening algorithm.
 With WeightedBrovey algorithm, the only supported option is a **Weights** child element whose content must be a comma separated list of real values assigning the weight of each of the declared input spectral bands.
 There must be as many values as declared input spectral bands.
 - **Resampling**: the resampling kernel used to resample the spectral bands to the resolution of the panchromatic band.
 Can be one of Cubic (default), Average, Near, CubicSpline, Bilinear, Lanczos.
 - **NumThreads**: Number of worker threads.
 Integer number or ALL_CPUS.
 If this option is not set, the :config:`GDAL_NUM_THREADS` configuration option will be queried (its value can also be set to an integer or ALL_CPUS)
-- **BitDepth**: Can be used to specify the bit depth of the panchromatic and spectral bands (e.g. 12).
+- **BitDepth**: Can be used to specify the bit depth of the panchromatic and spectral bands (e.g., 12).
 If not specified, the NBITS metadata item from the panchromatic band will be used if it exists.
 - **NoData**: Nodata value to take into account for panchromatic and spectral bands.
 It will be also used as the output nodata value.
 If not specified and all input bands have the same nodata value, it will be implicitly used (unless the special None value is put in NoData to prevent that).
 - **SpatialExtentAdjustment**: Can be one of **Union** (default), **Intersection**, **None** or **NoneWithoutWarning**.
 Controls the behavior when panchromatic and spectral bands have not the same geospatial extent.
 By default, Union will take the union of all spatial extents.
 Intersection the intersection of all spatial extents.
 None will not proceed to any adjustment at all, but will emit a warning.
 NoneWithoutWarning is the same as None, but in a silent way.